metricio/metricio-docs/content/widgets/text.md

 title = "Text"
 +++

-The most basic widget available.
-The text widget displays text based on the job output e.g. displaying if you are deployed to green or blue if you do blue/green deployments.
+The text widget is the most basic widget available.
+This widget displays text based on the output of a job, e.g. showing if you are deployed to green or blue if you do blue/green deployments.

 #### Usage